cortex-js/cortexjs.io/docs/compute-engine/06-guide-augmenting.md

 ## Introduction

-When a new symbol or function is encountered in an expression, the Compute Engine will look up its definition in the set of known identifiers, including the Standard Library.
+When an identifier such as a symbol (`Pi`) or an operator (`Sin`) is encountered in an expression, the Compute Engine will look up its definition in the set of known identifiers, including the Standard Library.

 ### Automatic Declaration

-If the identifier is found, the definition associated with it will be used to evaluate the expression.
+If the identifier is found, the definition associated with it will be bound to the identifier and used later to evaluate the expression.

 If the identifier is not found, an automatic declaration will be made of the identifier as a symbol of type `unknown`, or a more specific type if the